xonq/tutorials/funannotate.md

 #export AUGUSTUS_CONFIG_PATH=	# path to augustus species configuration (only specify if using a non-default one)
 export PATH=$PATH:		# path to genemark program directory
 ```
-NOTE - whenever you want to use Funannotate, you must run `source source.sh` to export these variables
+NOTE - this points Funannotate to your software and databases, so whenever you want to use Funannotate, you must run `source source.sh` to export these variables

 **- Continue to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#osc-use) and follow instructions, changing path references when necessary**